MonashProteomics/MaSpeQC/README.md

     		- mpmf-pipeline/Config/.maspeqc_gen
     		- mpmf-server/Config/database-login.json
     		- mpmf-server/Config/.maspeqc_gen
-    - __Mono__ To install, foliow the instructions <a href='https://www.mono-project.com/download/stable/#download-lin' target="_blank">here</a> for your distribution.
+- __Mono__ To install, follow the instructions <a href='https://www.mono-project.com/download/stable/#download-lin' target="_blank">here</a> for your distribution.
 - __Docker__ Install the Docker Engine by following the instructions for your Linux distribution https://docs.docker.com/engine/install/
   - Then pull the ProteoWizard Docker image with `docker pull proteowizard/pwiz-skyline-i-agree-to-the-vendor-licenses:latest`
   - Docker will try and run as root and require 'sudo'.
 Users need to be added to the Docker group for use with MaSpeQC
     		- `sudo usermod -aG docker $USER`
 - __.NET__ Install with direct installation methods or by using the official Microsoft install script https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual
   - `wget https://dot.net/v1/dotnet-install.sh -O dotnet-install.sh`
   - `chmod +x ./dotnet-install.sh`
   - `./dotnet-install.sh --version latest --runtime aspnetcore`

 Next, navigate to the _mpmf-pipeline_ directory and create the Python environemnt from the provided _requirements.txt_ file  `python3 -m venv .venv`
 - For some distributions like Ubunutu, _venv_ may need to be installed first with `sudo apt install python3-venv`

 Next, activate the Python environment with `source .venv/bin/activate`.
 When activated, _(.venv)_ will appear before the command prompt.
 The MaSpeQC database can now be configured from the _mpmf-pipeline_ directory by typing `python3 MPMF_Database_SetUp.py`.